Zondax/ledger-oasis/docs/cipher-transactions-ui.md

 |     Upload        |    <CONTRACT HASH>    |     <RUNTIME ID>      |  <FEE IN ROSE>  |   <GAS LIMIT>   |     APPROVE     |      REJECT     |
 |                   |                       |                       |   ROSE          |                 |                 |                 |
 ```

+TODO: Signing complete smart contract probably won't work in practice (500kB+ size).
+Maybe in the future, if only the root hash of the wasm contract would be contained
+in the transaction (and signed), this could work (ethereum 2.x does it like this).
+Let's ditch contract upload signing on Ledger for now and call it officially
+unsupported.

 `CONTRACT HASH` is a hash of the WASM contract file.
 The purpose of this hash
 is that the user can check whether the correct file is being signed.
 It can be